 Apps on your phone may have permission to use the microphone or camera, to track the phone’s location, to access your contacts, or to send SMS messages.
 Legitimate, well-known apps will use those permissions responsibly.
 Malicious apps can abuse those privileges and might be monitoring your activity or selling your personal data.
 Periodically look at the apps on your phone; uninstall the ones that aren’t important and turn off permissions that don’t seem to be necessary.

 On Android, go to Settings / Apps & notifications / App permissions.
 You can group apps by permission and disable a permission for an app if appropriate.

 On iPhones and iPads, go to Settings / Privacy.
 You can choose each permission and disable it with the slider.

-Windows 10 has built-in security protection from Microsoft named Windows Defender.
+Windows 10 has built-in antivirus and security protection – look in Settings / Update & Security / Windows Security.
 It provides strong protection and is sufficient for most people.
 There are also security programs from Norton, McAfee, and others, of course, but they are not recommended; most of them are poorly written and cause more problems than they solve.

 The bad guys been finding ways to avoid antivirus software for 20 years.
 Nothing on your computer will stop you from typing your password into a fake site run by criminals.

 Don’t assume that antivirus software will protect you.
 Use your common sense.
 Be cautious when clicking on links.
 Don’t open unexpected email attachments.
 Read and think before you click OK.

 |Don’t add unnecessary browser extensions or notifications.
 If a website asks permission to show notifications, always say No.|